176th (2/1st Staffordshire) Brigade: Second World War

 The brigade was disbanded after the war along with the rest of the Territorial Force, which was reformed as the Territorial Army in the 1920s but neither the brigade or division were reformed, being formed as a 2nd Line for hostilities-only.

 Throughout the spring and summer of 1939 the Territorial Army was doubled in size as the threat of war with Germany was becoming increasingly likely.
 As a result, the brigade number was reactivated by the redesignation of the 166th Infantry Brigade on 4 September 1939, the day after Britain and France declared war on Germany, thus beginning the Second World War.
 The 176th Infantry Brigade, composed of two battalions of the North Staffs and one of the South Staffs, was assigned to the 59th (Staffordshire) Motor Division, which was created as a 2nd Line duplicate of the 55th (West Lancashire) Motor Division.
 The division was originally organised as a motorised infantry division of only two brigades, the other being the 177th Infantry Brigade, which was formed as a 2nd Line duplicate of 176th Brigade.
 Unlike most Territorial divisions, which were split into an exact 2nd Line 'mirror' duplicate of their parent formation, the 59th, along with two other 2nd Line divisions (the 18th and the 45th), was instead split on a geographical basis, all the units from Staffordshire being assigned to the 59th Division and all units from Liverpool and Lancashire being assigned to the 55th.
 This came with a considerable downside, however, as it meant that while some units of both divisions could be considered to be trained (the 1st Line units), the other units (the 2nd Line units) were not and as there were 1st and 2nd Line units in both divisions they were both considered untrained.

-About a month after the British Expeditionary Force (BEF) was evacuated from Dunkirk in May–June 1940, the 59th Division was reorganised from a motorised division into a standard infantry division, due to a perceived failure of the motorised divisions in the Battle of France, and received the 197th Infantry Brigade from the now disbanded 66th Infantry Division and the 59th Division was reorganised as a normal infantry division of three brigades.
+About a month after the British Expeditionary Force (BEF) was evacuated from Dunkirk in May–June 1940, the 59th (Staffordshire) Motor Division was reorganised from a motorised division (two brigades) into a standard infantry division (three brigades), due to a perceived failure of the motorised divisions in the Battle of France.
+It received the 197th Infantry Brigade from the now disbanded 66th Infantry Division.
 Together with most of the rest of the British Army after the events of France and Dunkirk, the division moved to North-East England where they came under command of X Corps and alternated between coastal defence and home service duties and training to repel a German invasion.